 With its multicolored cliffs and unusual black rock formations, Milos is quite dramatic compared to other islands.
 Like Santorini, it sits on the rim of a caldera and has sugar-cube buildings and blue-domed churches.
 It also has the only early-Christian catacombs in Greece.

 Unlike other Greek islands, the main city on Milos is not called Milos Town but Plaka.
 It is on a cliff top 2.5 miles from the port with streets so narrow they are closed to cars.
 The main sight to see in the town is the Archaeological Museum, which has a plaster copy of Venus de Milo – which was discovered on Milos.

 Further afield you’ll find several picturesque fishing villages.

 - Its Appeal: nightlife, shopping, beaches, spa/luxury hotels

-You don’t come to hedonistic, cosmopolitan Mykonos if you’re looking for quiet and serenity.
-Mykonos is all about beaches, bars and dancing ‘til dawn, which makes Mykonos one of the most famous islands in the Cyclades.
+You don’t come to hedonistic, cosmopolitan Mykonos if you’re looking for quiet and serenity on your Greece holiday.
+Mykonos is all about beaches, bars and dancing ‘til dawn, for some of us the perfect recipe for a Greece vacation.
+While that makes Mykonos one of the most famous islands in the Cyclades, it also makes it not one of the best Greek islands for families.
 Hotels are plentiful and range from simple boutiques to the glamorous.